nagendrakalyan97/homework/README.md

 Assuming minimum of one character space between words and length of line is less than or equal to the width.

 # Usage
-python ./paragraph.py <"Paragraph String"> <"integer_value">
+python3 ./paragraph.py <"Paragraph String"> <"integer_value">

 # Example
 ## Input 1:
 width = 20

-python ./paragraph.py "This is a sample text but a complicated problem to be solved, so we are adding more text to see that it actually works."
+python3 ./paragraph.py "This is a sample text but a complicated problem to be solved, so we are adding more text to see that it actually works."
 20

 ## Output 1:
 <pre>